 Phenibut has been known to cause people to feel withdrawal.
-Most cases of this have been observed individually, and there are not enough group studies to provide a lot of data.
-Still, reported symptoms of withdrawal include:
+Most cases of this have been observed individually, and there are not enough group studies to provide a lot of data

 According to a case published in BMJ Medical Reports, withdrawal symptoms were treated with baclofen.
 This prescription medication is similar to phenibut, and it took nine weeks to gradually reduce the dose of baclofen.
 After this, the patient was no longer using phenibut.